Old Town Scottsdale Real Estate Market Report — August 2026

 Old Town Entertainment District

-Named cultural district roughly bounded by Camelback Road, Goldwater Boulevard, 5th Avenue, and Scottsdale Road.
+Named cultural district bounded by Camelback Road, Goldwater Boulevard, 5th Avenue, and Scottsdale Road.
 Contains the highest concentration of bars, nightlife, and rooftop venues in metro Phoenix.
 Condo and live-work inventory dominates with active short-term-rental activity (verify city zoning).

 Old Town Arts District